-Follow the conference on X #SelfHarm
+Follow the conference on social media #SelfHarm

 “Our findings show that deep and pervasive problems remain in the ways that TikTok and Instagram design and run their products.
-In the immediate period before regulation took effect, there were evident and widespread systemic failures in how both platforms were protecting children and young people from the palpable risks of harmful content.”
+In the immediate period before regulation took effect, there were evident and widespread systemic failures in how both platforms were protecting children and young people from the palpable risks of harmful content.” ”

 Molly Rose Foundation, August 2025